codingchili/ethereum-gateway/README.md

 # Broker Ethereum

-Augments the iipax platform with an Ethereum-based message broker.
+Publisher/subscriber services for the Geth JSON RPC-API implemented as microservices.

-Build with microservices and the following libs
+Includes the following libraries

 - Hazelcast
 - Web3j